ShahedSabab/autocrop/README.md

 2. Copy the orginal images and paste into the unmasked_image directory.
 Copy the masked images and paste those into the masked_image directory.

-3. Open superimpose.py and set the file_num variable ('image number').
+3. Open superimpose.py.
 The opacity of the superimposed image can also be controlled using the alpha variable.
 The color variable is to set the intended color.

 4. Run the superimpose.py.